Sambucus nigra 'Black Beauty' - 3 Ltr pot

 Flower

-The pink-coloured flowers appear in umbrella racemes from May to June.
+The pink-coloured flowers of Black elder 'Black Beauty'® appear in umbrella clusters from May to June.
 These are slightly fragrant.

 The black-blue drupes have an aromatic, tart flavour.
-The flesh of these round drupes is juicy.
+The flesh of these round stone fruits is juicy.
 Ripening time from August.

 Use